 - Distance from Jasper: 112 km

-Wilcox Pass (9.3 km roundtrip)
+Wilcox Pass (9.3 km round trip)

 Wilcox Pass is close to Parker’s Ridge but is a bit harder and longer at 9.3 km.
 It offers incredible views of the peaks and glaciers on the eastern side of the Columbia Icefield and is often frequented by bighorn sheep.
 The first kilometre is quite steep, but it does level out.
 It takes around 3 – 4 hours to complete but you can just hike to the first viewpoint which is only a 2.4 km roundtrip.